 Each of the previously mentioned seasons have had their own form of final day drama and tension, but nothing compares to the final day of the 2011/12 season that saw Sergio Aguero score the most iconic goal of the Premier League era.

-Manchester City had emerged as a competitive force at the top of the Premier League following their billionaire takeover four years earlier, but the ‘noisy neighbours’ from the blue half of the city trailed perennial winners United by eight points with just six games to go.
+Manchester City had emerged as a competitive force at the top end of the Premier League following their billionaire takeover four years earlier, but the ‘noisy neighbours’ from the blue half of the city trailed perennial winners United by eight points with just six games to go.

-Both sides were level heading into the final day but, courtesy of a superior goal difference, Roberto Mancini’s side only needed t beat relegation-threatened Queens Park Rangers to secure a first league title since the sixties.
+Both sides were level heading into the final day but, courtesy of a superior goal difference, Roberto Mancini’s side only needed to beat relegation-threatened Queens Park Rangers to secure a first league title since the sixties.

 What seemed like a straightforward afternoon proved anything but.

-United had one hand on the title after beating Sunderland 1-0 at the Stadium of Light, as City faltered under the pressure a title race that went down to the wire, trailing to 10-man QPR as the game entered stoppage-time.
+United had one hand on the title after beating Sunderland 1-0 at the Stadium of Light, as City faltered under the pressure of a title race that went down to the wire, trailing to 10-man QPR as the game entered stoppage-time.

 Edin Dzeko’s headed equaliser raised hope but appeared too little too late, until Aguero fired home a winner to dramatically snatch the title in arguably the Premier League’s greatest moment.

 “This does not f****** slip” – the words of Steven Gerrard that will forever haunt the Liverpool captain.

 Liverpool appeared to be riding a wave of momentum towards a first league title in nearly three decades in 2013/14.
 Brendan Rodgers side had registered a 10th successive league victory after defeating title rivals Manchester City at Anfield in April 2014.

 Inspired by the devastating partnership of Luis Suarez and Daniel Sturridge in attack, Merseyside was awash with anticipation as the club’s long wait for a league title came ever closer to an end.